d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

-## Summary
+## What Is Next

 In just a few pages (or one Jupyter notebook), we have taught you all the linear algebra that you will need to understand a remarkable chunk of modern deep learning.

-There is a *lot* more to linear algebra and a lot of that math *is* useful for machine learning.
+There is a lot more to linear algebra and a lot of that mathematics is useful for machine learning.
 For example, matrices can be decomposed into factors, and these decompositions can reveal low-dimensional structure in real-world datasets.